Operating mechanism of dry eye treatment with E-Eye

 In the long run

-The treatment effects last 6 months to 3 years after the 3rd to 4th sessions.
-In 60% of cases, effects persist beyond 3 years after the treatment.
-According to the Oxford scheme (0,I, II, III, IV), patients with lower grade (1 and 2) are "easy” candidates that go down from 1 to 2 grades after the first 3 sessions.
+According to the Oxford scheme (0,I, II, III, IV), patients with lower grade (1 and 2) are “easy” candidates that go down from 1 to 2 grades after the first 3 sessions.

-Scientifically proven efficiency by 4 clinical studies
+Scientifically proven efficacy by 4 clinical studies

 1 - Clinical trial in France, 2012